FindMySchool LogoFindMySchool

 The latest Ofsted report (published 29 January 2025, following inspection dates 10 and 11 December 2024) confirms the college continues to be Good and that safeguarding arrangements are effective.

-Enrichment is not presented as an optional extra bolted on at the end of the day.
+Enrichment is not presented as an optional extra bolted on.
 The college frames it as open to all students, free, and flexible, with no stated cap on participation.

 What makes the offer feel concrete is the specificity of examples.
 Published materials reference activities as varied as Pie and Cheese Club, driving theory support, book club, and Dungeons and Dragons, alongside a Students’ Union and structured events that help new students find their place.